What does it cost for my child to play soccer?

 No, the cost of uniforms is set up to be a separate charge.
-The reason is that we use the same reversible shirt for all levels and we have found that the uniforms will last for multiple seasons and can be passed on to younger siblings.
-Parents will only have to purchase a new uniform (shirt, black shorts and white or black socks), when needed.
-Note: travel teams have a different uniform from the intramural program.
+The reason is that we use the same reversible shirt for all intramural teams and the same travel jersey for all travel teams and we have found that the uniforms will last for multiple seasons and can be passed on to younger siblings.
+Parents will only have to purchase a new uniform (shirt, black shorts and socks), when needed.

 How many different age levels are there?

-- If the total number of children for a given age level falls below the number of players required for a team HYSA would NOT sponsor a team.
+- If the total number of children for a given age level falls below the number of players required for a team HYSA will not sponsor a travel team.

-- The U6/Clinic Program is a noncompetitive instructional level.
-The U8 and U10 intramural programs are appropriately competitive and feature friendly games against other in town teams of same age level
+- The Kindergarten Clinic is a noncompetitive instructional level program.
+The 1st & 2nd Grade and 3rd & 4th Grade intramural programs are both instructional and appropriately competitive, and feature friendly games against other Holliston teams of same level.

 What does our registration fee cover?

 The registration fee is set before each season and is designed to cover the following program costs:

 - Field usage charges by the town’s Park & Recreation Department.
 (8-10 games and any practice time per season).